Snaacky/thewiki/docs/tutorials/mpv.md

+---
+label: MPV
+---

 # Installation

 ## Windows

 1. Grab the topmost file from [here](https://sourceforge.net/projects/mpv-player-windows/files/64bit/).
-    - *Note: If you don't want to setup MPV yourself, you can grab this pre-configured [MPV portable build](https://mega.nz/folder/11QCTZgR#sdsjUYkIieGjVR09mnpYSw) with the same settings as described in this guide.
-All you need to do is download it and follow these installation instructions.*
+   - _Note: If you don't want to setup MPV yourself, you can grab this pre-configured [MPV portable build](https://mega.nz/folder/11QCTZgR#sdsjUYkIieGjVR09mnpYSw) with the same settings as described in this guide.
+All you need to do is download it and follow these installation instructions._
 2. Extract it into a folder.
-    - *Note: This folder cannot be changed after installation.
-If you want to change it after installation, you'll have to uninstall and then reinstall it in the new location.*
+   - _Note: This folder cannot be changed after installation.
+If you want to change it after installation, you'll have to uninstall and then reinstall it in the new location._
 3. Navigate to the `installer` folder.
 4. Inside the `installer` folder you'll find `mpv-install.bat`, run this as an administrator.
-    - *If you want to read about what `mpv-install.bat` does, visit [here](https://github.com/rossy/mpv-install).*
+   - _If you want to read about what `mpv-install.bat` does, visit [here](https://github.com/rossy/mpv-install)._
 5. After it's done, you'll get a prompt to open Control Panel and set MPV as the default player.

 That's it for the basic installation of MPV.
 You can use it without doing anything else.

 ### Adding MPV to PATH

 1. Open the Start Search, type in `env`, and choose `Edit the system environment variables`.
 2. Click the `Environment Variables…` button.
 3. Under the `System Variables` section (the lower half), find the row with `Path` in the first column, and click `edit`.